 - NotPetya: NotPetya was fake ransomware used to trick users into paying a fee, but no private key was ever delivered, leaving victims with data and monetary loss.
 The attack started when malicious code infected a Ukrainian update application.

 - Atlassian: In 2020, security researchers found that Atlassian apps were vulnerable due to an exploit against their Single Sign-On (SSO) procedure.
 Using SSO tokens, attackers accessed applications and performed actions related to the user account.

 - British Airways: British Airways suffered a data breach after the Magecart supply chain attack compromised their transaction system and disclosed sensitive information.

-How to Protect Against Supply Chain Attacks
+Best Practices to Protect Against Supply Chain Attacks

 - Set up a honeypot: A honeypot of fake data that looks like sensitive, valuable information acts like tripwires to alert administrators that the system could be under attack or compromised.
-Honeypots should act and look like regular systems and data and should have monitoring in place to allow administrators to identify how an attacker could breach the environment.
+Honeypots should work and look like regular systems and data and should have monitoring in place to allow administrators to identify how an attacker could breach the environment.

 - Limit privileged accounts: Lateral moves across a network are common in supply chain attacks that compromise high-privileged accounts.
 Limiting access to only a few accounts and ensuring accounts can only access data necessary to perform a function also limits risk.

 - Staff training: Training staff to embrace the importance of cybersecurity and how to detect and defend against insider threats reduces risk.
 Security awareness training ensures that individuals understand and follow certain practices to help optimize an organization’s security.

 - Implement an Identity Access Management (IAM) system: An IAM provides a centralized dashboard for administrators to control data access and create and disable accounts across the entire enterprise.
 The advantage is that administrators can better manage network permissions in one location and identify potential privilege mismanagement.